Alonso's blog

 A new type system has been in the works for Elixir, with set-theoretic types at its center.

-When I started writing this, I thought set-theoretic types was a little like multiple dispatch.
-That it allowed to extend operations for types, and that it could replace type classes.
-I thought it was an interesting take and worth a try.
+When I started writing this, I thought set-theoretic types were a little like multiple dispatch.
+That they allowed to extend operations for types, and that it could replace type classes.
+I thought it was an interesting take and worth trying.
 Then, I found Elixir also has type classes (protocols), so I assume overloading is restricted to the module level and can't be extended from outside.

 I am not sure how to describe them really.
 But as I understand, they allow to type overloading pretty decently.
 For example: